weiguoz/vim-mark/README.md

 - Expose mark#mark#AnyMarkPattern().
 - Robustness: Place the ColorScheme initialization also in the MarkInitialization autocommand group.
+- Robustness: Add check for existence and compatible version of ingo-library.

 ##### 3.2.0   15-Feb-2022
 - Add mark#GetMarkNumber(), based on feedback by Snorch in #36.